- Search The Registry

 - My Account

 On this date, George White was born in 1852.
 He was a Black lawyer, politician, schoolteacher, and administrator.

 George Henry White was born a slave in Rosindale, North Carolina.
-After working as a farm laborer, he studied at Howard University (1873-1877).
+In 1873, after working as a farm laborer, he graduated from Howard University.
 This was followed by work as a schoolteacher and as a lawyer.
 As the last former slave to serve in Congress, White’s term in the House closed out the years of service of the first generation of Black representatives.

 Black Leaders of the Nineteenth Century.